Installation

 that, define the UI18N_CUSTOM_MAP_INCLUDE macro and set it

-to replace as the header directory in quotes.
+to the header directory in quotes.